Raul-Monteiro-Marques/netbox-nbrisk/README.md

 ## Compatibility

-This plugin in compatible with [NetBox](https://netbox.readthedocs.org/) 3.4.0 and later.
+This plugin is compatible with [NetBox](https://netbox.readthedocs.org/) 3.4.0 and later, including the latest 4.3.x releases.

 ## Installation